NovaliX-Dev/custom_attrs/README.md

 ### Setting a value

-To set a value for a variant, just add the name of the attribute followed by the value you want to assign it.
+To set a value for a variant, just add the name of the attribute owed by the value you want to assign it.

 ```rust